CDD refresh for existing accountancy clients: What should be checked?

 For company and other non-individual clients, ownership and control are central to the refresh.

 Assess whether the record of beneficial owners, directors, partners, trustees, PSCs, or other key individuals is still reliable.
-Since the last review, shares may have moved, trustees may have been replaced, or beneficial ownership may have changed in a way that affects the AML assessment.
+Since the last review, shares may have moved, trustees replaced, or beneficial ownership changed in a way that affects the AML assessment.

-Look beyond formal job titles, since the person giving instructions, funding the business, or making core decisions may be relevant, even if they are not the most visible name on the file.
+Look beyond formal job titles, as the person giving instructions, funding the business, or making core decisions may be relevant, even if they are not the most visible name on the file.

 Companies House can be used as a comparison point for UK companies and LLPs.
 It can help identify changes in registered details, directors, filings, and PSC information, but it should not replace the firm’s own CDD checks.